 The biggest thing that changed was a greater awareness, on both my part and society’s, of nonbinary gender identities.
 Just having nonbinary as an option felt incredibly freeing to me.
 It gave me a space to explore my gender identity and presentation without feeling I had to stay in a 100% male role or transition to a 100% female identity.

 (I do still have to sort myself into binary categories on occasion, like when a public facility doesn’t have gender-neutral or single-occupancy bathrooms.
-I usually take an ad hoc approach and try to pick the option that I think will confuse the fewest number of people.)
+I generally feel that I now align more with a female identity than a male one, so I use the women’s facilities in those cases)

 § Why are you doing this now (as opposed to never)?